ResearchKit/ResearchKit/docs/Overview/GuideOverview-template.markdown

 You are responsible for complying with applicable law for each territory in which the app is made available.

-## Logging Level
+## Logging Errors and Warnings

-The ResearchKit framework supports four logging levels, controlled by four preprocessor macros and their corresponding *`NSLog()`-like* logging macros:
+The ResearchKit framework supports four log levels, controlled by four preprocessor macros and their corresponding *`NSLog()`-like* logging macros:
 * `ORK_LOG_LEVEL_NONE`
 * `ORK_LOG_LEVEL_DEBUG`, `ORK_Log_Debug()`
 * `ORK_LOG_LEVEL_WARNING`, `ORK_Log_Warning()`